Inclusion and accessibility

 CONTENTS

-We dance with all senses except sight.
-We use and train our sense of touch and balance, hearing, empathy and body awareness.
+We dance with all our senses, except sight.
+We use and train our senses of touch and balance, hearing, empathy, and body awareness.
+Basic movements include weight shifting and slow walking.

-All participants learn elements of leading and following, and the dance couples rotate.
-It is possible to commit to one role or one dance partner.
-However, changing roles and dance partners is a valuable learning experience to get a better feel for the dance.
 Physical proximity and touch are adapted to individual needs.

+All participants will learn elements of leading and following, and the dance couples will rotate.
+It's possible to commit to a single role or dance partner.
+However, switching roles and dance partners is a valuable learning experience for gaining a better feel for the dance.

 INFORMATION FOR VISUALLY IMPAIRED AND BLIND PEOPLE